darkstego/wakib-emacs/README.md

 overwritten anytime you update the project, create a subdirectory named `user` in your emacs.d directory, and add your changes to a file called `init-user.el`.
-You could just copy or rename the template from the `init-user.el.template` file that comes with the project.
+You could just copy or rename the template from the `refs/init-user.el.template` file that comes with the project.
 The template file contains extra configuration that while useful, did not make sense as default behaviour for the starter kit.